 We got very lucky here because as soon as we walked in, they locked the doors behind us and wouldn’t allow anyone else in.
 The 4 of us commented on how lucky we were because if we didn’t make to the bank on time, we would have had to spend the night in the border town of Desaguadero, where there really isn’t a whole lot going on.
 Waiting for over an hour and a half in the bank, we were starting to get tired.
 After a 27-hour bus journey, we queued for 30 minutes in line at the border, walked 25 minutes to the bank and queued for almost 2 hours in the bank.
 We finally paid the fine and walked back to the office with smiles on our faces thinking the border crossing journey was almost over.

 We remembered being told about the sheets we were suppose to pring out before returning to the border, but weren’t exactly sure what the required sheets were.
 We decided that going back to the border to ask was the best option.
 We had agreed that we would get a small taxi (tuc-tuc style ones with motorbikes) back to border office to save a bit of time and effort but of course, there were none to be found when needed.
 We walked 20-25 minutes back to the Peru Bolivia border office and skipped the queue to ask our quick question about the paperwork.
 By we, I mean Danny, who had to be our liaison the whole day.
 Without him, we would have been lost.
 He coordinated pretty much everything from finding where the bank was to how to pay the fine to exactly what paperwork we needed.
 It must have been such an inconvenience for him as he got his visa in less than a minute with his Peruvian I.D., but lucky for us, he was happy to help.
 Once we found out exactly what paperwork we needed to print, we found out that we needed around 8 photocopies each in total, of different things.
 Once again leaving the border office, we looked for the closest internet café to sort everything out once and for all.
 After searching online for about 10 minutes we found the government website we needed to print our sheets from.
-After trying a combination of dates alongside our passport numbers, we finally found our arrival forms into Peru (the Tarjeta Andina).
 Going from the internet café to the photocopy place next door, we hoped we were able to remember the right combination of passport pages, visa sheet and proof of fine paid to be photocopied.
 Once complete, we paid and thanked the man at the photocopy store and once again cheerfully went back to the border office to queue, hoping this would be our final time there.
 It was now around 8:30 pm now and the queue into the office was still surprisingly quite long.
 After about 20 minutes we were at the top of the line just waiting for something to go wrong once again.
 For the first time the entire day, things went okay and we finally got our stamps to cross the Peru Bolivia border.